 You need to connect a hose, drop the pump into the hot tub and switch it on.
 Job done!

-It used to take me about 10 minutes to drain the water out of my hot tub using this method.
+Using this method, it used to take me about 10 minutes to drain the water out of my hot tub.

 The following shows how to drain a hot tub without a pump: